TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     *   Next 3 Long-awaited Sequels: 'The Girl in the Spider's Web,' 'Mary Poppins Returns,' 'Zombieland 2' Read More
     *   'The Curse of La Llorona' Trailer Introduces the Terrifying "Weeping Woman".
 Here's Everything We Know Read More
-    *   Idris Elba to Play Another Villain in 'Cats'.
+    *   John Lennon and Yoko Ono Biopic in the Works From 'Big Little Lies' Director.
 Here's Everything We Know Read More

     Explore Content
     *   Movie Reviews